How to Write a Science Blog: Step-by-Step Science Blogging Guide

 Machines are decent at catching typos but suck at assessing logic, structure, or engagement.
 Look at the following paragraph:

 Inflatable warts may cause cold blindness.
-Gigantic peppers made of scandalous helium do not enjoy talking with cabbages.
-To canonize a reflective gopher, I suggest you soak your torso in carnivorous shoe leather.
+Gigantic peppers made of scandalous helium do not enjoy talking with fuscia.
+To canonize a metaphorical gopher, I suggest you soak your torso in carnivorous shoe leather.

 This may be nonsense, but it is grammatically correct nonsense.
 It scored perfectly in Grammarly.
 It can’t tell that warts aren’t inflatable, peppers don’t talk, or that it is impossible to find enough carnivorous shoe leather to soak your torso.

-Machine editing may offer more advanced features in the future, but humans are the only ones who can do this work today.
+While ChatGPT is getting better at this kind of work, humans are the best at it for now.
 We are much better judges of which writing is coherent and compelling.
-This should provide insight into who you should ask for an edit – “grammar Nazis” are less valuable than people who can deconstruct an argument.
+This should provide insight into who you should ask for an edit – “grammar Nazis” are less valuable than those who can deconstruct an argument.

 Getting an edit from a lousy editor will often do more harm than good.
 Strong editing is hard work, so having someone scan the document, find two typos, and say it was “fine” is not helpful.
 In fact, that might give you a false sense of confidence – they had no edits, so my writing must be perfect!